DiermeierWolfgang/BeeHiveLive/README.md

 So I gave up and went to bed.
 When I laid down I already heard the first birds sing.
 Maybe it was just my imagination going wild due to the lack of sleep, but I swear these birds are mocking me.

 #### Why can I not connect to Home Assitant anymore?
 It was the third day of tinkering with the ESP32C6.
-I got up from bed, turned on the PC and wanted to check if actually Home Assitant was the root cause of the failed connection.
+I got up from bed, turned on the PC and wanted to check if maybe Home Assitant was the root cause of the failed connection.
-I was quite sure that it is not, since I was able to connect before when flashing via ESP Home, but since claude and copilot told me this is the root cause, I wanted to check anyway.
+I was quite certain that it is not, since I was able to connect before when flashing via ESP Home, but since claude and copilot told me it is the root cause, I wanted to check anyway.

 When I tried loading up the main page of home assitant I was greeted with a loading screen.
 What was going on?
 I tried connecting with my tower PC (which I've been using so far), my laptop and my phone.
 Nothing..